rhondene/Codon-Usage-in-Python/README.md

 # Python tools for Codon Usage Bias Analysis
-- This repository hosts different Python3 command-line programs for calculating popular codon usage and amino acid usage frequency statistics from FASTA sequence files (.fasta).
+- This repository hosts different Python3 command-line programs and new graphical user interface web app! for calculating popular codon usage and amino acid usage frequency statistics from FASTA sequence files (.fasta).
-- To use these tools , all that needs to be done is to install python3 and then download the executable binary file <b>(.pyz)</b> from the tool's folder in this repo.
+- Quickest way to use these tools is to install python3.10 (or higher via  anaconda) and then download the executable binary file <b>(.pyz)</b> from the tool's folder in this repo.
 - <b> Motivation </b>: I worked with hundreds of genomes so I wrote these scripts to handle batch processing of multiple genomes/ input files and outputs a CSV formatted table that is easier to parse and amenable to statistical analysis like PCA - a task that I found tedious  because  previously published tools would output the conventional wide-form codon usage table that needed extra processing.
   	- <b> Genomics Publications that used Codon-Usage-inPython <b>:
 	  		<ul>